John Collins NBA Preview vs. the Pelicans

 John Collins Insights vs. the Pelicans

-- He's made 1.5 threes per game, or 11.3% of his team's makes from beyond the arc this season.
+- Collins' opponents, the Pelicans, have one of the NBA's fastest tempos, ranking seventh with 102.6 possessions per game, while his Jazz rank 16th in possessions per game with 103.8.

-- Collins' opponents, the Pelicans, have one of the NBA's fastest tempos, ranking sixth with 102.7 possessions per game, while his Jazz rank 16th in possessions per game with 103.8.
+- Defensively, the Pelicans are ranked 15th in the NBA, allowing 112.9 points per game.

-- The Pelicans are the 24th-ranked squad in the NBA, conceding 45.5 rebounds per contest.
+- Conceding 45.9 rebounds per game, the Pelicans are the 25th-ranked squad in the league.

-- The Pelicans give up 27.1 assists per contest, 22nd-ranked in the NBA.
+- Looking at assists, the Pelicans have allowed 26.9 per contest, 21st in the NBA.

-- In terms of 3-pointers, the Pelicans are ranked 15th in the NBA, giving up 12.6 makes per game.
+- In terms of 3-pointers, the Pelicans are ranked 17th in the league, allowing 12.8 makes per contest.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!